Mercedes-Benz GLE Review 2024

 This car has been known by quite a few different names over the years.
 It was originally launched in 1997 as the M-Class, and later became known as the ML, but as of 2015, Mercedes’ large luxury SUV adopted the GLE moniker.
 So, although this latest version is technically only the second-generation GLE, you can trace its lineage back much further than that.

 Early versions were very successful, too, because back then, big, luxury SUVs were just as desirable as they are today, but they were much fewer in number.
 These days, however, the GLE has to compete with a vast variety of very talented rivals, so its job is much harder.
-The question is, does the big Merc have what it takes to compete?
+The question is, does the big Merc have what it takes to compete against the likes of the Audi Q7, BMW X5, Land Rover Discovery, Range Rover Sport, and Volvo XC90?

 However, it’s also true that the space surrounding these two extra seats is rather more cramped than it is in rivals, so it's not as practical or as versatile as the best seven-seaters: the extra pair of chairs should only really be viewed as an emergency measure, rather than an everyday one.

-That’s a really impressive figure, and so are the combined CO2 emissions of 19g/km and fuel consumption of 257mpg (although both are laboratory figures that will likely never be met in the real world).
+That’s a really impressive figure, and so are the combined CO2 emissions of 23g/km and fuel consumption of 282.5mpg (although both are laboratory figures that will likely never be met in the real world).

-Unfortunately, where GLE can’t match its very best rivals is on the road.
+Unfortunately, where Mercedes GLE can’t match its very best rivals is on the road.
 Don’t get us wrong, this is a good car to drive, with a reasonably comfortable ride and capable handling.
-It’s just that its best rivals, most notably the Audi Q7, do such an incredible job on that score that the Merc can’t quite measure up.
+It’s just that its best rivals do such an incredible job on that score that the Merc can’t quite measure up.